Zakerxa/PHP-LogIn-Register-Security/readme.md

 <p>Hello Everyone!
 My name is Zin Min Htet. </p>
 <p>I will show you how to create php LogIn-Register with Security.</p>
+<p>This Login-Register form prevent you from attacking CSRF, XSS, SQL Injection & other..</p>
 <p>There is also simple Installation & Usage for beginner.</p>

 <br>